vishandi/tp/docs/UserGuide.md

 Imports a schedule from a file to the person at the specified index.

 Format: `importSchedule INDEX pa/FILE_PATH`

 * INDEX refers to the index number shown in the displayed person list.
-The index must be a positive integer 1, 2, …
+The index must be a positive integer 1, 2, ….
-* The file's data **must be in json format**, but the file itself may have any extension (e.g. .json, .txt etc.)
+* The file's data **must be in json format**, but the file itself may have any extension (e.g. .json, .txt etc.).
 * The imported `Schedule` **cannot be empty**.
 * `FILE_PATH` may be absolute or relative to the folder storing the UniGenda.jar file.
-More information of absolute and relative file paths can be found [here](https://www.educative.io/edpresso/absolute-vs-relative-path)
+More information of absolute and relative file paths can be found [here](https://www.educative.io/edpresso/absolute-vs-relative-path).

 Examples:
 `importSchedule 1 pa/typicalSchedule.json`

 ### Exporting a person's schedule: `export`
 Format: `export INDEX`

-* Allows user to export schedule of person at specified index
+* Allows user to export schedule of person at specified index.
 * INDEX refers to the index number shown in the displayed person list.
-The index must be a positive integer 1, 2, …
+The index must be a positive integer 1, 2, ….

 Examples:
 * `export 1`